 He’s one of rock’s most distinctive voices, composers and flutists.
-And in 2023, Ian Anderson, synonymous with Jethro Tull since their debut album arrived in 1968, is seemingly as busy as ever, having just released the band’s second studio album, RökFlöte, in as many years, while also filling their touring calendar into 2024.
+And in 2024, Ian Anderson, synonymous with Jethro Tull since their debut album arrived in 1968, is seemingly as busy as ever, having released the band’s second studio album, RökFlöte, in as many years, and supervising the preparation of archival box sets, while also filling their touring calendar into 2025.
 He reached the milestone age of 75 on August 10, 2022, and told Best Classic Bands, “I certainly don’t think more than a year ahead.
 That becomes increasingly more foolhardy as you get older.”

-We talked to the musician via Zoom about the new album, the demand that the band faced in its first decade with the constant cycle of writing, recording and touring, and his own mortality.
+In 2023, we talked to the musician via Zoom about the demand that the band faced in its first decade with the constant cycle of writing, recording and touring, and his own mortality.

 RökFlöte is based on the characters and roles of some of the principal gods of the old Norse paganism, while at the same time exploring the “RökFlöte”—rock flute—which Anderson has made iconic.
 Of the album’s theme, he says, “The world of scary Norse invaders seems to have captured people’s attention.
 But I don’t think it really tells the story of who those people were, what they did.
 Which was a curious mixture of bringing a rather wayward culture to countries at that point that were already, essentially, Christian.
 But they did dreadful things.
 They were the equivalent of Putin going into Ukraine.
 They were really quite awful people.